Para Swimming

 Multi-Class Racing

 All competitions in New Zealand utilise multi-class racing.
 This enables swimmers of different classifications to race against each other.
-Times swum in the pool are converted to World Para Swimming (WPS) points in comparison to the respective classification world record, to compare results across classifications.
-The placings from the races are then awarded to the swimmer with the highest number of WPS points.
+Times swum in the pool are calculated to determine who has swum a time closest to the respective classification world record, enabling us to compare results across classifications and determine the placings for the event.

 Racing Opportunities for Para Swimmers

-There are racing opportunities for Para swimmers across the country, from club, regional and national level, as well as international pathways.
-We are proud to offer relays for Para swimmers at some of our national events also.
-Please refer to the event information book for more details.
+There are racing opportunities for Multi-Class swimmers across the country, from club, regional and national level, as well as international pathways.
+We are proud to offer relays for Multi-Class swimmers at some of our national competitions also.
+Please refer to the respective competition information book for more details.

 Get In Touch